How to Replace the Glass in Sliding Patio Doors

 Inspect the glass after it arrives.
 If the edges aren’t completely straight you’ll need to trim them.
 Use a straight edge and gently scribe where needed with a glass cutter.
 Don’t try to make deep cuts, as these can break the new glass.
 Finally, check the measurements and the edges one more time to be certain that everything is straight and that the glass will fit the opening.

 Put a bead of caulk around the inside of the frame.
 Gently ease the glass into place and then put another thin bead of caulk on top of the glass.
 This will hold it against the trim.
+If the glass is large and bulky, have a friend or two help you install it.

 Step 5 - Replacing Trim